ermongroup/cs228-notes/inference/map/index.md

 L(\delta^*) =  p^*.
 {% endmath %}

-It is actually not hard to prove this in our particualr setting.
+It is actually not hard to prove this in our particular setting.
 To see that, note that we can reparametrize the Lagrangian as:
 {% math %}
 \begin{align*}